About Habitat for Humanity International

 Is your family in need of housing?
 Find out more about whether you qualify and how to apply.

-On Saturday, September 17, Greater Fairfield Area Habitat for Humanity teamed up with MidWestOne Bank to help celebrate Fairfield Kiwanis Annual Kids’ Day on the Fairfield Town Square.
+Greater Fairfield Area Habitat for Humanity teamed up with MidWestOne Bank to help celebrate Fairfield Kiwanis Annual Kids’ Day on the Fairfield Town Square.
 GFAHFH Board members were on hand to offer free balloons, smiles, and information to the families participating in the event.

 The Greater Fairfield Area Habitat for Humanity (GFAHFH) is excited to announce a new partnership between the non-profit organization and Fairfield High School.
 “We’ll be partnering with the students and instructors in the Building Trades classes at the high school,” said Kathy Brown, GFAHFH Construction Manager.
 Habitat for Humanity International is a Christian organization helping[…]